When should I call the police?

 - Anything else that seems like an emergency

-You may also call the police when there is suspicious activity, such as:
+You may also call the police when there is suspicious activity:

 - Someone wandering through yards in the neighborhood – this could be a sign that the person is trying to break in into a house